-Ex-wrestler, GOP House candidate says he regrets arrest
+Ex-wrestler, GOP House candidate says he regrets past arrest

 The campaign said in a statement provided to the Daily Beast that, “Almost a decade ago Dan was involved in an unfortunate incident that he regrets happened.”

-Rodimer last year unsuccessfully ran for state Senate seat in Nevada.
+Rodimer last year unsuccessfully ran for a state Senate seat in Nevada.
 He is among several candidates running in a Republican primary for Nevada’s 3rd Congressional District, which is held by Democrat Susie Lee.

 His campaign website describes him as a 6-foot-7 former pro-wrestler and entrepreneur who “is ready to get in the ring for us.”

-“I’m running for U.S. Congress to take a folding chair to the Washington, D.C. establishment and change the way government does business,” Rodimer said in a campaign post on Twitter.
+“I’m running for U.S. Congress to take a folding chair to the Washington, D.C., establishment and change the way government does business,” Rodimer said in a campaign post on Twitter.

 His primary opponents include former Nevada state treasurer and gubernatorial candidate Dan Schwartz.